-The Committee takes no formal action on your term's performance.
-Nothing appears on your internal or external record.
-If this decision is made at the Grades Meeting, you will not be notified.
-However, your department may send you a Departmental Warning letter, which is noted only in department records.
+The Committee takes no formal action on the term's performance.
+Nothing appears on the internal or external record.
+If this decision is made at the Grades Meeting, students and advisors are not notified.
+However, the department may send a Departmental Warning letter, which is noted only in department records.

 No Action is occasionally voted at the Deferred Action Meetings.
-In this case, because you will already have been notified of the Deferred Action decision, you will also be notified of the No Action vote.
-As before, nothing appears on your internal or external record.
+In this case, because students and advisors have already been notified of the Deferred Action decision, they will also be notified of the No Action vote.
+As before, nothing appears on the internal or external record.

-A vote of Warning is a formal notice to you, your advisor, and your department that your record does not meet MIT's minimum requirements and that you must make satisfactory progress toward the degree in your next term.
-A second term with an unsatisfactory record will raise the possibility of Required Withdrawal — but this is not automatic: your department and CAP review each term and student individually.
+A vote of Warning is a formal notice to the student, advisor, and department that a record does not meet MIT's minimum requirements and that the student must make satisfactory progress toward the degree in the next term.
+A second term with an unsatisfactory record will raise the possibility of Required Withdrawal, though this is not automatic: the department and CAP review each term and student individually.

-Warning status means that you have a credit limit for the following term.
-Except for first-year students, this is usually four subjects, 48-51 units.
+Students on Warning have a credit limit for the following term.
+This is usually four subjects, 48-51 units.
 First-year students are strictly limited to 48 units.
 Occasionally CAP will impose a higher or lower limit, usually in response to departmental request.

-If your record at the end of the following term is satisfactory, that is, above minimum standards, you are automatically removed from Warning status and you will have no credit limit in the following term.
+If the record at the end of the following term is satisfactory, that is, above minimum standards, the student is automatically removed from Warning status and has no credit limit in the following term.
 The CAP Chair sends a letter of congratulation to these students.

 Communication Requirement Warnings are equivalent in every respect to Academic Warnings.
-The Communication Requirement is the only "paced" General Institute Requirement (GIR), that is, you are expected to pass one Communication-Intensive (CI) subject each year.
-Failure to keep up this pace is unsatisfactory progress toward your degree.
+The Communication Requirement is the only "paced" General Institute Requirement (GIR), that is, students are expected to pass one Communication-Intensive (CI) subject each year.
+Failure to keep up this pace is unsatisfactory progress toward the degree.

 At the end of each term CAP reviews the records of students who have not kept pace with the Communication Requirement.
 Based on recommendations from the Subcommittee on the Communication Requirement (SOCR), CAP votes one of three Warnings: